Pua Magasiva: Biography

-Domestic assault and suicide
+Domestic assault conviction and suicide

-On 18 December 2019, a name suppression order was lifted, revealing that Pua Magasiva had been convicted of domestic assault against his wife in April, 15 days before his death.
-Pua was sentenced to 70 hours of community work, and six months of supervision.
-According to his widow, during a tell-all photoshoot after his death, he had engaged in a regular pattern of abuse, concussed her three times, and threatened to harm her, himself, or their daughter, if she went to the police.
+On 18 December 2019, a name suppression order was lifted, revealing that Magasiva had been convicted of domestic assault against his wife in April, 15 days before his death.
+He was sentenced to 70 hours of community work and six months of supervision.
+According to his widow, during a tell-all photoshoot after his death, Magasiva had engaged in a regular pattern of abuse, concussed her three times, and threatened to harm her, himself, or their daughter, if she went to the police.
 She claimed to have later found a diary belonging to him showing "pages... full of haunting images, tortured thoughts and self-loathing" and admitting that he had always been violent and angry.
-On 11 May 2019, Pua Magasiva died of a suspected suicide in a hotel room in Wellington.
+On 11 May 2019, Magasiva died of a suspected suicide in a hotel room in Wellington.
 His widow stated that he attacked her in a drunken rage the night he died.